CosmOS-Creators/docs/sites/howTo/setupReferenceProject/stmIde/logger.rst

 Logger
 =============================

-This page will provide you information about logger serial port connection creation in the STM32 Cube IDE.
+This page will provide you with information about the logger and serial port connection creation in the STM32 Cube IDE.

 Prerequisites
 --------------